asmusskar/ALVA/README.md

 <b>Table 6</b>: Reference pavement system subjeceted to a dual wheel load - unbonded interface between layer 1 and 2, bonded interface between layer 2 and 3.
 </p>

-### Case 2 - Vertical stress and displacements elastic half-space
+### Case 2 - Vertical stresses and displacements for an elastic half-space with depth
 * `ALVA_let_validation1.m` - tests the implementation of the ALVA LET model calculating vertical stresses and displacements with depth for a half-space subjected to a single circular load.
 The results are compared to the analytical Boussinesq solution and the computer programme [ELLEA1](https://orbit.dtu.dk/en/publications/ellea1-isotropic-layered-elasticity-in-excel-pavement-analysis-to).

 <i>Note</i>: Minimum two layers is required for analysis of pavement systems in ALVA.
 For analysis of one-layer / half-space systems: select identical parameters for each layer, as well as <i>"bonded"</i> interface conditions